 DURING THE 2020 DEMOCRATIC NATIONAL CONVENTION, America fell in love with 13-year-old Brayden Harrington, who talked about bonding with Joe Biden over their shared experience of stuttering.
 During the Biden presidency, you’re likely to hear a lot about people who stutter.
 I’d like you to hear from us directly.
 Here is some work about stuttering, created by people who stutter.

-2. In 2019 Darcey Steinke wrote a powerful essay in The New York Times on how her stutter makes her a better writer.
+2. Darcey Steinke wrote for The New York Times about how her stutter makes her a better writer.
 “Stuttering is a violent incantation that can break open normal conversation.
 What happens in that breach is up to the stutterer and her listener.”

-3. When I read Emma Alpern, it makes my brain pop.
+3. Emma Alpern‘s words make my brain pop.
 Like her Vice article about pushing back against the scrutiny women’s voices receive (think vocal fry), and demanding patience and respect instead.
 Check out, too, her Atlantic story on embracing stuttering.

 4. Please read everything Issac Bailey writes, and listen to everything he says.
 Start with the raw and room-silencing address he gave before the Nieman Foundation for Journalism at Harvard.
 Then read his book My Brother Moochie.

 5. I occasionally discuss the issue in my own work.
 I wrote this essay for The Baffler about how stuttering has usually been viewed through a narrow medical lens.
 “Some of us, though, have been trying to flip the paradigm, to reframe stuttering as a trait that confers transformative powers.”
 I discuss Joe Biden and the overcoming narrative in The Nation.
 And more than 20 years ago, I wrote this travel story for Salon about a tense encounter over my stutter that led to some unexpected friendships.